Timeline

 1988-2000

 Dorna Daw co-ordinated a group of 44 embroiderers to make 222 bespoke kneelers for the church.
-These are still in use today.
+These are much loved by the congregation, the school and the community.
+They are still in use today, and some can been seen on display in the bespoke oak shelving in the Nave.

 -